cloudwego/cloudwego.github.io/content/en/docs/volo/volo-http/tutorials/request.md

 - `MaybeInvalid<T>`
 - `Form<T>`

-## Implementing extractors for your own types
+## Implementing Extractors for Your Own Types

 We can receive our own types directly as arguments to a handler, which requires implementing `FromContext` or `FromRequest` for our own types.